stefanthoss/chickenonabun/_posts/2021-04-07-surf-city-sandwich.md

 ---

 Surf City Sandwich is a great sandwich spot with plenty of flavorful and interesting sandwiches.
 Most importantly, they have a fried chicken sandwich called the *Chicken Cowabunga*.
-The chicken sandwich is pretty good although it falls a bit short compared to their other sandwiches.
+The chicken sandwich is pretty good, although it falls a bit short compared to their other sandwiches.

 The fried chicken breast is not the most flavorful but relatively juicy and stayed surprisingly crisp even after the